• Skip to primary navigation

 Then we use our biscuit cutter to cut all of these biscuits.
 I was supposed to get 15 biscuits out of my dough and somehow I only got 14.
 Oooops.

-cutting biscuits
+author cutting out biscuits with cutter

 Place biscuits on the tray, going from outside in to ensure all biscuits fit.